Home » Court Proceedings

 - Registrar A registrar is a judicial officer who has some of the powers of a Judge.
 The role of a Registrar is to move your matter towards resolution (by way of negotiations, conferences or even to set the matter down for hearings with a Judge)

 - Judge’s associate or court officer the judge’s associate helps the judge with the proceedings of the Court.
 They will also help the judge keep a record of what happens during each matter.
 In a courtroom, the judge’s associate sits in front of the judge

-- Court Child Expert A Court Child Expert may undertake the functions of a family counsellor (under s10C of the Family Law Act 1975), family consultant (under s11B of the Family Law Act 1975) or Family Dispute Resolution Practitioner (under s10G of the Family Law Act 1975).
+- Court Child Expert A Court Child Expert may undertake the functions of a family counselor (under s10C of the Family Law Act 1975), family consultant (under s11B of the Family Law Act 1975), or Family Dispute Resolution Practitioner (under s10G of the Family Law Act 1975).

 In family law proceedings in Australia the terms final hearing and trial are often interchangeable and are used to refer to the final proceedings of a matter before a court where an issue of law or fact is in dispute and a judicial decision is required.
 The proceedings are before a Judge who make a decision (orders) and give reasons for the decision (referred to as a judgement.)

 This is a notice that a person in a case may serve on the other party requiring that they admit certain facts or the authenticity of certain documents.